massimocandela/dataflux/README.md

 ### Example 6 - Observability + React

 The integration with React is offered transparently when using the store inside a `React.Component`.
-You can use two methods: `findOne`, and `findAll`.
+You can use two methods: `findOne`, and `findAll` (which are a react-specific syntactic sugar over `subscribe`).

-> Since the store is able to detect changes deep in a nested structure, you will not have to worry about the component not re-rendering.
-Also, the setState will only be triggered when the next change of the dataset is really impacting your selection.
+**_Since the store is able to detect changes deep in a nested structure, you will not have to worry about the component not re-rendering.
+Also, the setState will be triggered ONLY when the next change of the dataset is impacting your selection._**

-React Component example
+React Component example:
 ```jsx
 class MyComponent extends React.Component {
   constructor(props) {